jbogard/ddd-theory-and-practice-workshop-exercises/exercise-3.md

 double weight = 8;
 ```

+Build the solution so that the gRPC clients and contracts are regenerated with the new properties.

 ### Step 3: Record the Weight in the Basket

 Now that the Weight property is on the public APIs, we can modify the cart logic to include the `Weight` property.